arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/GetApiQueryRules.md

 is returned if the list of optimizer rules can be retrieved successfully.

 @RESTREPLYBODY{,array,required,get_api_query_rules}
-A list of all optimizer rules and their properties.
+An array of objects.
+Each object describes an AQL optimizer rule.

 @RESTSTRUCT{name,get_api_query_rules,string,required,}
-The name of the optimizer rule.
+The name of the optimizer rule as seen in query explain outputs.

 @RESTSTRUCT{flags,get_api_query_rules,object,required,get_api_query_rules_flags}
-Properties of the rule.
+An object with the properties of the rule.

 @RESTSTRUCT{hidden,get_api_query_rules_flags,boolean,required,}
 Whether the rule is displayed to users.
 Internal rules are hidden.

 @RESTSTRUCT{clusterOnly,get_api_query_rules_flags,boolean,required,}
-Whether the rule is applicable in cluster deployment mode only.
+Whether the rule is applicable in the cluster deployment mode only.

 @RESTSTRUCT{canBeDisabled,get_api_query_rules_flags,boolean,required,}
 Whether users are allowed to disable this rule.
 A few rules are mandatory.